SPEDAS

-SPEDAS (Space Physics Environment Data Analysis System) is an open-source data analysis tool intended for Space Physics users.
+SPEDAS (Space Physics Environment Data Analysis System) is an open-source data analysis tool intended for space physics users.
 It was developed using Interactive Data Language (IDL).
+Since its creation, the tool has also been ported to Python in the form of a program referred to as pySPEDAS.

 Overview

 SPEDAS is free software that can download and manipulate data from scientific space missions.
-It contains both a GUI (Graphical User Interface) and a command line mode for advanced users.
+It contains both a GUI (graphical user interface) and a command line mode for advanced users.
 It offers various tools for performing calculations and transformations of the data and for visualizing the results.
 Software modules can be developed for SPEDAS, extending its capabilities.
 It also includes a tool for downloading data from NASA servers using CDAWeb.

 SPEDAS evolved from software developed for the THEMIS mission, which was called TDAS (THEMIS Data Analysis Software).
 In turn, TDAS used IDL code developed previously for earlier missions going back to the 1990s.